A group of three students with backpacks walks through a college campus.

 Advantages of student credit cards:

-• Many student cards offer generous rewards.
+• Many student cards offer rewards on eligible purchases.
 For example, your Discover It® Student Cash Back card allows you to earn 5% cash back on everyday purchases at different places you shop each quarter, up to the quarterly maximum when you activate.

-• Some student cards, like Discover It® Student Cash Back and Discover It® Student Chrome, offer a 0% introductory APR for your first 6 months.
+• Some student cards, like Discover It® Student Cash Back and Discover It®, may offer a low APR for your first 6 months.

 Disadvantages of student credit cards:

-• Some charge higher interest rates or annual fees.
+• Some charge a higher interest rate or an annual fee.

-• You may need to provide proof of income and enrollment to be eligible.
+• You may need to provide proof of income and college enrollment to be eligible.

-• You may have a lower credit limit, at least initially.
+• A student card may have a lower credit limit than a regular credit card, at least initially.

 Pros and cons of secured credit cards

-Choosing a secured credit card can be a smart way to build your credit, whether you're a college student considering it as an alternative to a student credit card, or someone who isn't a student.
-However, it’s important to be aware that secured credit cards have both benefits and drawbacks.
+Choosing a secured credit card can be a smart way to begin building credit history whether you're a college student considering it as an alternative to a student credit card, or someone who isn't a student.
+However, it’s important to be aware that secured credit cards have drawbacks, too.
 Let's review the pros and cons of using secured credit cards.

 Advantages of secured cards: